 The Immigration Intern will work closely with the Immigration team to support refugees, asylees, and immigrants with immigration services.

 Help support newly arrived refugees in your community by providing them with the resources, advocacy, and support necessary to thrive.

 The Financial Coaching Volunteer supports the Center for Economic Opportunity by working one on one with refugee, asylee, trafficking and other immigrants, including Unaccompanied Minors (UAC's) to learn the basics of building a budget, opening a bank account, and other aspects of financial literacy.
 Farsi, Dari/Pashto or Spanish speakers especially needed!

 The Reception and Placement Volunteer will assist the Reception and Placement Caseworkers to resettle newly arrived refugees in Los Angeles.

 Review our current available volunteer positions.

-The Volunteer Coordinator will contact you regarding potential volunteer opportunities as they become available and may schedule a phone or in-person interview.
+The Volunteer Coordinator will contact you regarding potential volunteer opportunities as they become available and may schedule a virtual interview.

 Complete a background check.
-Once the interview is confirmed and conducted, successful interviewees will complete the necessary background checks.
 To protect our clients, we require background checks for all our volunteers, and we ask volunteers to make a $49 donation to cover associated costs.
 Currently, 89% of our funding goes directly to our clients, and your help to cover this cost allows us to continue providing the best service possible.
 This step can add 1-2 weeks to the process, but is typically very fast.

 Additional things to note